tmcybers/Hypr-S3C/README.md

 > With all this installed, now you can reboot, and login into Hyperland.

-~~Take in account that im not using login manager, like sddm or others, i use tty, im not fan of login managers and GUI stuffs.
+~~Take in account that im not using login manager, like sddm or others, i use tty, im not fan of login managers and GUI stuffs~~

 ## tmcyber Hypr-S3C Master

-~~Mi wiki with additionals stuff(s), and tools.
+~~Mi wiki with additionals stuff(s), and tools~~

 | Type | Package(s) |
 | ----------- | ----------- |